-My routine was workout, sauna for 10 minutes, steam room for a few, jacuzzi for a few, then into the ice water.
+My routine was workout, sauna (if you are interested you can read more sauna benefits) for 10 minutes, steam room for a few, jacuzzi for a few, then into the ice water.
 Initially, 30 seconds was all I could bear, but I found myself totally rejuvenated.
 It got worse.
 Over time, I found I needed more time.
 I was becoming resistant to the addiction of ice cold water.
 Soon I was sitting in there for 3 minutes, then 5.
-By the time I moved away over a year ago, I was doing 12-15 minutes after every workout and I'd occasionally sneak away from home for a fix on the side, without my wife knowing.
+By the time I moved away over a year ago, I was doing 12-15 minutes after every workout and I’d occasionally sneak away from home for a fix on the side, without my wife knowing.

 Alright, the above is a bit tongue in cheek, but there’s a meaningful thread to it.
 That is, as unpleasant as it was, I could never not do it.
 And at times, even when I dreaded what I knew was going to happen, and I’d say to myself, “ok, but only for 3 minutes,” I’d end up breaking a time record.